Particular/docs.particular.net/samples/sqltransport/store-and-forward/sample.md

 NOTE: When both sender's and receiver's databases cannot be accessed in a distributed transaction, the `ForwardBehavior` has to include a `TransactionScope` that suppresses the ambient transaction before forwarding the message.

 ### Receiver project

 The Receiver mimics a back-end system.
-It is set up to use SQLServer transport with NHibernate persistence.
 The following code configures it to use the [*multi-instance* mode](/nservicebus/sqlserver/deployment-options.md#modes-overview-multi-instance) of the SQL Server transport.

 snippet:ReceiverConfiguration